Einhornhool/einhornhool.github.io/content/minimal-tz/index.md

 But it really sucks if you want to do your own thing.

 Luckily there are a small number of people who ignore this and who provided helpful code examples on the forums.
-The first one I found was [this](https://devzone.nordicsemi.com/f/nordic-q-a/92877/bare-metal-programming-on-the-nrf9160), which is just a simple bare-metal application that turns LEDs on and off.
+The first one I found was [this](https://devzone.nordicsemi.com/f/nordic-q-a/92877/bare-metal-programming-on-the-nrf9160), which is just a simple application that turns LEDs on and off.
 This consists of just one `main` function and a Makefile and does not use the TrustZone at all.

 The second one was [this](https://devzone.nordicsemi.com/f/nordic-q-a/96093/nrf9160-porting-the-modem-library-to-work-with-bare-metal-application) example, which consists of a secure bootloader and a non-secure application.